David P. Stevens (Smooth Jazz, Funk, Soul)

 - ALL SALES ARE FINAL & NON REFUNDABLE, unless the venue cancels the performance due to natural disaster or other unforeseeable circumstance.

-- 10:30pm all bar stools will be removed to accommodate the late night “After the Show" series
+- 10:30pm all bar stools and seats in the 50s will be removed to accommodate the late night series.
+Patrons seated in the 60s (bench by the wall) may also be asked to move depending on late night reservations.

 - There are no discounts on tickets no matter the group size